DreamArtist++: Controllable One-Shot Text-to-Image Generation via Positive-Negative Adapter: Limitations and future work.

+\textbf{Domain Shift:} Our DreamArtist, when trained on a base model within the real-world domain, struggles to accurately render its learned features upon application to a base model in the anime domain, as shown in \cref{fig:exp_domain_shit}.
+Only partial of the learned features can be effectively rendered, and the generated outputs are heavily influenced by the biases inherent in the anime domain's base model.

-\textbf{Limitations and future work.} Our DreamArtist is applicable to concept compositions by combining learned pseudo-words for promising and flexible image generation (Sec.3.5).
-However, it sometimes fails on compositions of entity concepts, since they are individually learned from different reference images and may interface with each other.
-Thus, this issue can be solved by continuous text-to-image generation, to welcome more and more new concepts and ensure highly controllable generation from learned words and original words.
+\textbf{Compositions of Entity:} Our DreamArtist is applicable to concept compositions by combining learned pseudo-words for promising and flexible image generation.
+However, it sometimes fails on compositions of entity concepts, since they are individually learned from different reference images and may interference with each other.
+When combining two entity concepts, the model may struggle to accurately render them as distinct entities.
+As shown in \cref{fig:exp_compose},this often leads to a fusion of their respective features, resulting in mutual interference.
+The model sometimes fails to distinctly map each concept to its corresponding independent entity. }

+\textbf{Future Work:} Thus, this issue can be solved by continual text-to-image generation with continual learning methods, to welcome more and more new concepts and ensure highly controllable generation from learned words and original words.
 Besides, domain shift between reference images and original images for pre-training would cause generation failure, which is another issue to address in future work.